mahmoudimus/ac/docs/public/guides/getting-started.md

 This step is straightforward if you've ever used the [Universal Plugin Manager (UPM)](https://confluence.atlassian.com/x/8AJTE) before.
 You'll navigate to the admin section, and add a link to your descriptor file.

 When you install your add-on, JIRA retrieves and registers your `atlassian-connect.json` descriptor.
-The dance between JIRA and your web app (your add-on) looks a bit like this:
+The interaction between JIRA and your web app (your add-on) looks like this:

 <div class="diagram">
 participant User